 i would like yo make a few points,

-first traditions are contemporary inventions produced and reproduced to consolidate an (invented) idea about the past , this was brilliantly described and studied by J Huizinga some 30y ago in "inventing tradition" of course there are a few beautuful freedom enhancing traditions, one would like to suppose, but unfortunately in many cases they are forms of violence and control either towards groups in the socitey (traditionally women etc) or other groups "outside"
+first traditions are contemporary inventions produced and reproduced to consolidate an (invented) idea about the past , this was brilliantly described and studied by J Huizinga some 30y ago in "inventing tradition" of course there are a few beautuful freedom enhancing traditions, one would like to suppose, but unfortunately in many cases they are forms of violene and control either towards groups in the socitey (traditionally women etc) or other groups "outside"

 some months ago i read a great quotation from an author in america in the 30`s who had landed there from the turmoil in europe (Droth i think was his name) he said "a nation is a group of people who share a confusion about their ancestors and an athipathy to their neighbours´, true.

-Then another point , here concerning orality i think is very interesting there is a widespread implicit and explicit undestanding among many in our part of the world that culture and knowledge mean writting and that is clearly a big mistake in my view, many people in cultures in history and arround the world have produced knowedge and functional social structres without much or any writting.
-Thus orality has now and in the past a very central role in building things, abstract and material , songs, cities, roads and well languages, most of which have existed for long periods wirhout writting or with a very very minimal writting
+Then another point , here concerning orality i think is very interesting there is a widespread implicit and explicit undestanding among many in our part of the world that culture and knowledge mean writting and that is clearly a big mistake in my view, many people in cultures in history and arround the world have produced knowedge and functional social strucutres without much or any writting.
+Thus orality has now and in the past a very central role in building things, abstract and material , songs, cities, roads and well languages, most of whch have existed for long periods wirhout writting or with a very very minimal writting

 so how can artists engage today with orality and help using the past to reinvent the futue rather than using it as an excuse to reproduce prejudice and domination.